Our Chili Sauces

 Now, I can’t help but bring these flavors to you...something more than curry.

 When an injury took me away from medicine, I finally had time to think about what I really wanted.
 I couldn’t ignore the pull I have to bring satisfying and addicting flavors I experienced in my home to anyone and everyone that has taste buds.
 I love combining the incredible spices I grew up on with the best ingredients the west coast has to offer.
-Spice Mama’s signature sauces, Sweet Chili Tamarind, Zinging Ginger, and Sweet Heat Cilantro, are the first of many flavors we are thrilled to bring to your table.
+Spice Mama’s signature sauces, Sweet Chili Tamarind, Zinging Ginger, Sweet Heat Tomato, and Sweet Heat Cilantro, are the first of many flavors we are thrilled to bring to your table.
 I hope you enjoy these addicting sauces and experiment with them as a unique, new way to marinade and dip, as a killer secret cooking sauce, and as the most soul-satisfying topping for your morning eggs.
 I can't wait to see what you do with them.